-Consistently ranked as one of the best railroad museums in the country, the expansive California State Railroad Museum in Sacramento presents 21 meticulously restored “iron horse” locomotives, plus period-perfect railway cars, many open for one-of-a-kind walk-throughs.
+Consistently ranked as one of the best railroad museums in the country, the expansive California State Railroad Museum in Sacramento presents 19 meticulously restored “iron horse” locomotives, plus period-perfect railway cars, many open for one-of-a-kind walk-throughs.
 Incredible attention to detail—authentic china and silverware in dining cars, velvet and finery in the Pullman sleeping cars, a charmingly stubby wooden caboose—give you a sense of what it was like to travel by train before cars became king.

 Numerous exhibits detail the ways that railroads shaped the lives, economy, culture, and history of the Golden State.
+Learn about the role Chinese immigrants played in the creation of the Transcontinental Railroad, see more than 1,000 vintage toy train cars, and immerse yourself in the story of the famous, final “golden spike” that was used to ceremoniously complete the construction.
 Kids will enjoy being able to step aboard Pullman-style sleeping cars, a dining car filled with railroad china, and a replica of a railway post office.
 There’s even a high-speed train simulator that allow visitors to feel what it’s like to pilot a modern high-speed train.
-Guided tours of the museum are offered daily and special events include the “Spookomotive Train Ride“ on weekends in October and a winter holiday train ride, complete with a visit from a gift-bearing Santa, in November and December.
+Guided tours of the museum are offered daily, and seasonal special events include the “Spookomotive Train Ride“ on weekends in October, and November/December’s Polar Express Train Ride, which offers adventure-seeking visitors ‘travel to the North Pole’ after hobnobbing with Polar Express characters.
+The trip ends with tasty treats and a visit from Santa himself.

 On spring and summer weekends (April–September), the museum offers excursion rides every hour on the popular Sacramento Southern Railroad, which chugs along the banks of the Sacramento River right through Old Sacramento.
 Take in the view from a first-class observation car, a closed coach, or an open-air gondola (guess which one kids like best).